BITSS-OPA/opa-deworming/code/01_final_opa.md

 ## Approach 2: @klps4

-@klps4 follow the same principle as in @baird2016worms (increase in lifetime earnings), however, using updated data on the effects on the labor market outcomes.
+@klps4 follows the same principle as in @baird2016worms (increase in lifetime earnings), however, using updated data on the effects on the labor market outcomes.
 Instead of projecting a trend of earnings into the future (after the estimated impact of the 10 year follow-up), this analysis uses additional data from 15 and 20 year follow-ups after the original intervention.
 Costs are fairly similar to approach 1, with the addition that in this second approach, the costs also account for the discounting of the several rounds of treatment required for effective deworming.
 Additionally, the interest rate is updated to current values of return on Kenyan government bonds and inflation.

 ### Gains in earnings

 This analysis uses gains in earnings ($\Delta W_{t}$) from 10, 15, and 20 years after the intervention to measure the effect of multiple rounds of deworming on welfare over time.
 This is an important difference from approach 1, which only measures gains in earnings at year 10 and extrapolates them into the future.
 To extrapolate earnings after the 20-year measurement, the authors assume that the welfare gains disappear 25 years after the intervention.
-Hence the treatment effect over an individual's working life is the sum of the treatment effects over their working lifetime[^6].
+Hence the treatment effect over an individual's working life is the sum of the treatment effects over their working lifetime[^5].
 This approach also disregards externality effects and measures the estimated effects directly on earnings (as opposed to approach 1 that measures effects on earnings indirectly through hours worked).
 The estimated treatment effects that pools years 10, 15, and 20, is $80 dollars per person per year.

-[^6]: In another specification, the authors assume that effects persist through the rest of an individual's working life.
+[^5]: In another specification, the authors assume that effects persist through the rest of an individual's working life.
 Here the report selects the specification that is most highlighted in the paper (most conservative specification).
 The authors also analyse the welfare effects over consumption, but given that they do not aggregate both outcomes in the welfare effect the report only chooses one and focuses on earning for comparability with approach 1).

 Gains in yearly earnings represent the treatment effect on welfare ($\alpha^{pooled}$), which implicitly takes into consideration the lifecycle profile of wages, economywide growth, etc. This estimation approach is an important strength, and it is preferred because it uses additional data and it requires fewer parametric assumptions than approach 2.1.